Welcome to the home of Keframa High School Pupil Sponsorship.

 Keframa has already gained a good reputation in the area because the students are well behaved and they have been performing well in their exams.

 The facilities are really not adequate and it is a credit to the dedication of the staff that the pupils still manage to do well.
-There is a fundraising programme in conjunction with a UK charity Fields of Life and there is more information on this at www.keframaschoolbuild.co.uk However, there is a great need for ongoing funding of the running of the school.
+There is a fundraising programme to raise enough money to build Keframa a new school and there is more information on this at www.keframaschoolbuild.co.uk However, there is a great need for ongoing funding of the running of the school.

 Holy Trinity Church has generously allowed us to use their bank account to handle the money, which means that you can give with Giftaid and that makes the £20 you give worth £25 to Keframa.
 We are not able to take donations direct from the website, but please download the form below and then set up the sponsorship from the details there.